Housing benefit and council tax reduction

 Help with your council tax.
 If you do not qualify for council tax benefit because your income is too high, you may still qualify for a 25% reduction in your council tax bill if there are other people living with you who have a low income.
 From 1 of April 2017, second adult rebate is only available for claimants who are of pension age.

-Make a new claim for housing benefit and council tax support - it's the quickest and easiest way.
+Make a new claim for housing benefit and council tax reduction – it's the quickest and easiest way.

-If we have written to you advising you to claim council tax support, as you have completed a housing benefit form via the Department of Works and Pensions, please complete the council tax support form.
+If we have written to you advising you to claim council tax reduction, as you have completed a housing benefit form via the Department of Works and Pensions, please complete the council tax reduction form.

 In all cases you should claim as soon as you think you need to, as housing benefit and council tax support will normally only be awarded from the Monday after we receive your form.